Ismaelggc/observability/README.md

   <img src="stack-monitoring/screenshots/Logs.png" width="800"/>
 </p>

+## Configuration Notes

+* The configuration files included in this project (Prometheus, Loki, Promtail, etc.) are based on standard and reusable configurations commonly used in real-world environments.

+* They are designed to work out-of-the-box for local setups

+* They can be easily adapted for more complex infrastructures

+* They follow common best practices from official documentation

+* This means you can reuse and extend them for:

+  - Other Docker-based projects

+  - Microservices architectures

+  - Cloud or Kubernetes environments

+* Treat these configurations as a baseline, not a limitation — they are meant to evolve with your needs.

-# Use Cases
+## Use Cases

-- Learning DevOps and observability fundamentals
+* Learning DevOps and observability fundamentals

-- Monitoring local development environments
+* Monitoring local development environments

-- Building a homelab setup
+* Building a homelab setup

-- Demonstrating skills for technical interviews
+* Demonstrating skills for technical interviews

-- Base architecture for production systems
+* Base architecture for production systems

 ## ⚠️ Notes